kqngyn/cse15l_lab2/index.md

 ![Image](lab2_8.jpg)<br>
 **1. After `/add-message`**<br>
 *Which methods in your code are called?*<br>
-The relevant method that is called to get this output is the `handleRequest` method.<br>
+The `main` method of *StringServer* is called where the path is recognized by the `handleRequest` method.
+The `handleRequest` method is called every time the specific URL is requested into the browser.<br>
 <br>
 *What are the relevant arguments to those methods, and the values of any relevant fields of the class?*<br>
-Revelvant arguments to this method, and the values of any relevant fields of the class includes `add-message` of the pathway, additionally the `=s` in the query, our print value (what will be printed, in this case our value is "Nicki Minaj", and our URL.<br>
+Relevant arguments to this method, and the values of any relevant fields of the class includes `add-message` of the pathway, additionally the `=s` in the query, our print value (what will be printed), in this case our value is `Nicki Minaj`, and our URL.<br>
 <br>
 *How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.*<br>
-The value of printed value changes.
+The "printOut" field is updated to include the latter portion of the query (in this example, `Nicki Minaj`) because both a valid path and query were provided in the request.
+Furthermore, the "printOut" field then becomes `Nicki Minaj` + `\n`.
+Furthermore, as a part of the handleRequest method, the `parameters` field is modified to {"s", "Nicki Minaj"}, which corresponds to the query in the URL.

 ![Image](lab2_10.jpg) <br>